 Shopping and Restaurant Tips

-The Lake District is the home of the Mapuche Indians, and their colorful handicrafts are sold in craft fairs, shops, and boutiques.
+The Lake District is the home of the Mapuche indigenous people, and their colorful handicrafts are sold in craft fairs, shops, and boutiques.
 With so much water, it's no wonder that the seafood is so good.
-Travelers can visit the fish market of Angelmó to see the wide variety.
+Travelers can visit the fish market of Angelmó to see the wide variety of seafood.
 They will also see the large handicraft market representing the area's traditions.

 - Parillada de Mariscos: Grilled mixed seafood